oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

-# The Updated OAuth 2.0 Threat Model
+# The Updated OAuth 2.0 Attacker Model

-In [@RFC6819], a threat model was laid out that described the capabilities of attackers against which OAuth deployments must defend.
+In [@RFC6819], an attacker model was laid out that described the capabilities of attackers against which OAuth deployments must defend.
-In the following, this threat model is updated to account for the potentially dynamic relationships involving multiple parties (as described above), to include new threats, and to make it more clearly defined.
+In the following, this attacker model is updated to account for the potentially dynamic relationships involving multiple parties (as described above), to include new types of attackers, and to make it more clearly defined.

-OAuth 2.0 aims to ensure that the authorization of the resource owner (RO) (with a user agent) at an authorization server (AS) and the subsequent usage of the access token at the resource server (RS) is protected at least against the following threats:
+OAuth 2.0 aims to ensure that the authorization of the resource owner (RO) (with a user agent) at an authorization server (AS) and the subsequent usage of the access token at the resource server (RS) is protected at least against the following attackers:

-  * (T1) Web Attackers that control an arbitrary number of network endpoints (except for RO, AS, and RS).
+  * (A1) Web Attackers that control an arbitrary number of network endpoints (except for RO, AS, and RS).
 Web attackers may set up web sites that are visited by the RO, operate their own user agents, participate in the protocol using their own user